GT vs RR Dream11 Prediction, IPL 2022: Playing XI News, Cricket Fantasy Tips, Injury update And Pitch Report - Firstcricket News, Firstpost

 GT vs RR Telecast

-Star Sports 1, Star Sports 1 HD, Star Sports 3, and Star Sports 3 HD channels will broadcast the Gujarat Titans vs Rajasthan Royals encounter.
+Star Sports 3, Star Sports 3 HD, Star Sports 1, and Star Sports 1 HD, channels will telecast the Gujarat Titans vs Rajasthan Royals encounter.

 GT vs RR Live Streaming

-The match between Gujarat Titans and Rajasthan Royals will be streamed live on the Disney+ Hotstar app and website.
+The Gujarat Titans vs Rajasthan Royals IPL 2022 match is available to be streamed live on the Disney+ Hotstar app and website.

 GT vs RR Match Details

-The GT vs RR match will be played at the Eden Gardens Stadium, Kolkata, on Tuesday, 24 May at 7:30 pm.
+The GT vs RR match is slated to be played at the Narendra Modi Stadium in Ahmedabad, 29 May, at 7:30 PM IST.

 GT vs RR Dream11 Team Prediction